musicalburrito/Job-Queue/README.md

 For this, I created a barebones UI using React and backend with a job queue and REST API using Kue, Node, Express, and MongoDB.
 Responses are given to the user using window alerts on the webpage, but feel free to test directly using Postman.

-To run:
+To run (Assuming everything is installed):
+  1. Navigate to database directory and type : mongod
-  1. Nagivate to server folder and type : node app.js
+  2. Navigate to server folder and type : node app.js
-  2. Run npm start in root directory
+  3. Type npm start in root directory

 Known issues:
   1. Cannot retrieve some webpages because payload is too large